Vasundara05/Stock-Price-Prediction/README.md

 5. Update Ticker Symbol if required
    In the notebook, find the cell where the ticker symbol is specified (e.g., ticker = 'GOOGL').
-   Replace 'GOOGL' with the ticker symbol of the company you want to analyze (e.g., 'MSFT' for Microsoft).
+   Replace 'GOOGL' with the ticker symbol of the company you want to analyze (e.g., 'MSFT' for Microsoft)

 6.Run the Notebook
    Execute all cells in the notebook to fetch data for the new ticker, preprocess the data, train the Linear Regression model, and evaluate its performance.